laasyagummadi/project-1-SE23UARI044/src/README.md

 # Improving Generative AI Systems through Prompt Optimization

+A modular pipeline to improve generative AI reliability using prompt optimization and chunk-based processing.

 ## Overview
 This project improves the reliability of generative AI models by:
 - Reducing prompt sensitivity